Dyslexia is a learning difficulty that impairs a person’s ability to read and write.

 Researchers are unsure why some people develop dyslexia.

 There appears to be a genetic link, because dyslexia runs in families.
-Some researchers have associated changes in the DCDC2 gene with reading problems and dyslexia.
+Some

 A person’s native language can influence their experience of the condition.
 It may, for example, be easier for a person with mild-to-moderate dyslexia to learn a language with clear connections between the written form and its sounds and with consistent grammar rules — such as Italian or Spanish.